CodyCBakerPhD/comorecipes-database/docs/README.md

 Ingredients are named in full, exactly as they should be bought and used: `unsalted butter`, `extra virgin olive oil`, `2% milk`, `granulated white sugar`.
 There is no shorthand for the reader to expand, so anything a name leaves out (`flour` where `all-purpose flour` is meant) really is unspecified.

-Preparation is just as explicit: the `prefix` says how this recipe wants the ingredient (`minced garlic`, `chopped white onion`, `sliced white onion` where the recipe layers them), and anything that needs a step of its own is a step in `instructions`.
-There are no household defaults applied silently on top of what a recipe says.

-The exact rules are in [`schemas/recipe.schema.json`](../schemas/recipe.schema.json).

 ## Recipes as ingredients